calnet-oss/grails-external-groovy-plugin/README.md

 reference graph terms, there's a path from a "Root object" to the script's class loader.

-The way to hunt this down is by using jmap and jhat to do a heap dump, run jhat on that heap dump, and see what references are still being held to the script's class loader.
-Use the "path from rootset" link on the ScriptClassLoader instance page on the jhat web server to trace the reference from the root object(s) to the class loader.
+The way to hunt this down is by using `jmap` and `jhat` to do a heap dump, run `jhat` on that heap dump, and see what references are still being held to the script's class loader.
+Use the "Reference Chains from Rootset" link on the `ScriptClassLoader` instance page on the `jhat` web server to trace the reference from the root object(s) to the class loader.

 Example: